Rape Me: In popular culture

-"Rape Me" was parodied by American animated sitcom The Simpsons in the January 2008 episode, "That '90s Show," which featured the song "Shave Me" being performed by Sadgasm, a grunge band fronted by lead character Homer Simpson, in the early 1990s.
+"Rape Me" was parodied by American animated sitcom The Simpsons in the January 2008 episode, "That '90s Show", which featured the song "Shave Me" being performed by Sadgasm, a grunge band fronted by lead character Homer Simpson, in the early 1990s.
 It also featured "Shave Me" later being parodied by guest star "Weird Al" Yankovic as "Brain Freeze".

 In the South Park episode "Hummels & Heroin", Cartman, Kenny, Kyle, and Butters perform a Barbershop Quartet cover of "Rape Me" for a retirement home.

-In October 2021, the American drama Succession used "Rape Me" in the episode "The Disruption" when Kendall ordered his assistants to play the song on the speakers to counter Shiv addressing the sexual assault allegations against Waystar Royco.
-Love praised the show's use of the song in an Instagram post, saying that she had "never been so proud of approving one of Kurt’s songs" and that it was "as if they truly understood" the song's meaning.
+In October 2021, the American drama Succession used "Rape Me" in the episode "The Disruption" when Kendall ordered his assistants to play the song on the speakers to counter Shiv addressing the sexual assault allegations towards Waystar Royco.
+Love praised the show's use of the song in an Instagram post, saying that she had "never been so proud of approving one of Kurt's songs" and that it was "as if they truly understood" the song's meaning.